News

 Free* EMT Class — Accepting Applications

-Mohawk is now accepting applications for 2024 EMT Courses (refresher & original EMT courses).
+Mohawk is now accepting applications for 2025 EMT Courses (refresher & original EMT courses).
 We intend to hold 5-6 academy courses starting every two months.
-Our remaining courses for the year begin in August and October.**

 • EMT academy courses meet 5 days a week and last approximately 6-8 weeks.
 Students in the academy course who participate in the Mohawk’s EMT Education Assistance Program, receive a weekly stipend of $562.50 and the course and materials are FREE.*